 Should you import an engagement ring into Australia?

-If you’d like my recommendation for a reputable Australian jeweller then drop me a line and I’ll send it straight through to you.
+If you’d rather buy from within Australia then I have a great recommendation for that too.
+Just get in touch and I’ll send it straight through to you.
 I’ve helped many people find beautiful rings at great prices from within Australia, as well as importing from abroad.